Khums: Twelver Shia jurisprudence

 There are some reports that the seventh Imam Musa al-Kadhim (d.
 183/799-800) received khums from his followers and that the eighth Imam Ali al-Rida (d.
 203/818) instructed his followers to pay this tax.
 (Note: It is narrated in Kitab al-Kafi that Imam Musa al-Kadhim would accept one dirham from the people, although he was one of the wealthiest in the city of Medina, to purify them.
 He compares this to Allah asking His creatures to lend to Him from their property, not because He is need, but rather it is His right as appointed guardian over His creatures.)
 The systematic collection of khums as a mandatory tax seems to have started in 220/835 when the ninth Imam Muhammad al-Jawad (d.
 220/835), through a document, directed his financial representatives to collect khums on specific types of income.
 The document from Muhammad al-Jawad attests to the fact that the tax was not systematically collected before the date mentioned.
 Historical accounts indicate that the practice of collecting this tax through local representatives of the Imam became well-established during the latter part of the tenure of the tenth Imam Ali al-Hadi (d.
 254/868).
-The revenues of the office of the Imamate increased significantly with the introduction of the khums tax, which the Imam's agents collected from the faithful as his right.
+The revenues of the office of the Imamate increased significantly with the introduction of the khums tax, which the Imam's agents collected from the faithful, under the justification that such was his right.
 Since this tax was still a new imposition, questions arose regarding the extent of this "right."
-Three key representatives of Ali al-Hadi informed him that they had encountered questions from the Shia community about the right of the Imam that they were unable to answer.
+Three key representatives of Ali al-Hadi informed him that they had encountered questions from the Shia community about the right of the Imam that the representatives had been unable to answer.